OwenAM1/COMP3010-CW2/README.md

 Reflections

-This incident demonstrates a series of cascading failures where missing preventive controls enabled complete credential exfiltration.
+This incident demonstrates a series of cascading failures where missing preventive controls enabled the exposure of company infrastructure to external users.
 A defense-in-depth approach that utilised MFA, config rules and proper endpoint detection and response would have prevented this attack.

 The investigation highlighted the value of centralised log correlation which connected CloudTrail API activity, S3 access logs and windows host monitoring which was essential for reconstructing the incident.
 SOC teams should ensure visibility across all infrastructure layers.